AnirudhPurohit98/bankchurnanalysis/README.md

 The model performances were evaluated using Accuracies, Cross Validation scores, F1 scores and Precision and compared using bar plots.

-                               Fig 1: Comparing Accuracies                                                           Fig 2: Comparing mean Cross Validation scores

-                                Fig 3: Comparing F1 scores                                                                           Fig 4: Comparing Precision

-We can observe in the above plots that Random-Forest Classifier was the best model since it performed the best in all scoring measures.
+We can observe in the  plots that Random-Forest Classifier was the best model since it performed the best in all scoring measures.

 **8.0	References**
 1.	https://machinelearningmastery.com/